FAQ

 Do we only work on donated vehicles?

 We currently only repair vehicles that have been donated to Revive the Drive.
 Since we are not a mechanic shop with standard hours and staff, we are unable to promise owners a quick turnaround for fixing their vehicles.
-Working on donated vehicles gives us the freedom to thoroughly diagnose and repair the cars outside of our fulltime jobs’ hours without directly inhibiting someone’s access to transportation.
+Working on vehicles that have been donated to us gives us the freedom to thoroughly diagnose and repair the cars outside of our fulltime jobs’ hours without directly inhibiting someone’s access to transportation.